chipjacks/strava-client/docs/ActivitiesApi.md

 List Athlete Activities

 Returns the activities of an athlete for a specific identifier.
+Requires activity:read.
+Only Me activities will be filtered out unless requested by a token with activity:read_all.

 ### Example
 ```ruby